 Find the right template for the content you’re hoping to share.
 Biteable has tons of templates that are free and easy to use.
 Here are a few of our favorites:

 How-To Explainer Template

 With this template, clear, simple steps take center stage.
 You can add in graphics, photos, and other visuals to make this presentation pop.
 This template gives you a great foundation to start building your narrative without getting complicated.

-You don’t need to be an animation expert to create a how-to video with a fun cartoon character.
-Using Frank, Biteable’s cute and curious how-to host, customize this template.
+You don’t need to be an animation expert to create a how-to video with a fun cartoon character, Frank.
 Frank can become your viewer’s guide as you walk them through some simple tutorials and teach them how to create, build, fix, or learn anything.

 Not interested in a straightforward how-to?
 Consider using a guide template to walk viewers through your specific area of expertise.
 Instead of steps, list tips; you’re still walking someone through a process, but with a do’s and don’ts approach rather than a prescriptive list.

 After selecting a template, you can add your own footage clips, photos, text and audio to make the video look and feel like your own.
 Use short sentences with uncomplicated instructions, and make sure to keep your video to around 40 seconds!
 Then upload your video to YouTube and watch your audience grow.

 Video marketing insights delivered to your inbox weekly.

 Thanks for subscribing